olofd/react-native-photos-framework/README.md

       height: 91.5
     },
     prepareScale: 2
-  }).then((photos) => {
+  }).then((assets) => {
-   	  console.log(photos, 'The photos in the first album');
+   	  console.log(assets, 'The assets in the first album');
   });
 });
 ~~~~

 #### Props to `getAlbums`

-Get collections allow to query the Photos Framework for photo-albums.
+Get collections allow to query the Photos Framework for asset-albums.
 Both User-created ones and Smart-albums.
 Note that Apple creates a lot of dynamic, so called Smart Albums, like : 'Recently added', 'Favourites' etc.

 NOTE: There is also another method called `getAlbumsMany`.
 This could be considered a low-level-method of the API.
 It is constructed so that this library can build more accessable methods on top of one joint native-call: like getUserTopAlbums in pure JS.